 We watched a couple of videos and discussed a strategy.
 We decided on a window unit with a remote control.
 I will get into why that decision was made in a few minutes.
 It had to be large enough to cool the space but also budget-friendly.

 Pulling the old unit out was almost the hardest part.
 It was darn heavy!
 Undoing any wires and pulling it back on the slides that are provided was pretty smooth.
 Lifting it down on the ladder was a three man job.

 Once that was done the new unit was put in place.

-We used the purple styrofoam to pack around it and it was ready to power up.
+We used the purple styrofoam to pack around the air conditioning unit, and it was ready to power up.
 Remember the importance of the remote?
 The opening in the house portion is not big enough to fit the front of the A/C unit.
-When I took the plastic front off the air conditioner space, there is a fiberglass wall with a small opening.
+When I took the plastic front off the air conditioner space, there is a fibreglass wall with a small opening.
 In the videos we watched, they cut that opening to size.
 I really did not want to do that.
-If I got a unit with a remote I did not have to cut it to size.
-Since the remote makes it so I do not have to touch the unit to make it work.
+If I got a unit with a remote, I did not have to cut it to size.
+I can use the remote through the plastic facade to work the air conditioner.

 Hopefully soon the weather will improve and I can finish the paint and decorations on the outside.
 When she is all done I will do a video tour on all the changes I have made in the last few weeks.
 In the meantime I will make a coffee, write a blog in the comfort of my air-conditioned home.